Reflections and Advice:

 1.)
 Describe the athletics at your school - what did you like most about it?

-I wasn't exactly competitively athletic at Exeter, considering the fact that I only swam on a team.However, we have amazing athletic facilities.
-The newly-built squash court (very nice, with computer-sensors on the walls) is one of the many facilities that I often used.
+I wasn't exactly competitive athletic at Exeter, considering the fact that I only swam on a team.However, we have amazing athletic facilities.
+The newly built squash court (very nice, with computer-sensors on the walls) is one of the many facilities that I often use.
 We have nice pools and hockey/ football/ soccer fields.
 Frisbee is also big on campus.